K-Kathiresan/EXPERIMENT-06-INTERFACING-DIGITAL-SENSOR-TO-RASPBERRY-PI-DEVELOPMENT-BORD-AND-ACQUIRE-DATA-ON-THE-SH/README.md

  Prepare the installation of CircuitPython libraries To be able to easily communicate with some sensors, CircuitPython has been developed.
 So, before installing the specific DHT-library, we have to do some preparation work.

-Open a terminal window and write following commands:
+Open a terminal window and write the following commands:

 In our case, it is really important to use the latest version of Raspberry Pi OS !
-Even if it takes some time, do not skip the next step !
+Even if it takes some time, do not skip the next step!

 sudo apt update
 sudo apt full-upgrade